seanbaxter/DirectXShaderCompiler/tools/clang/docs/DataFlowSanitizerDesign.rst

 +---------------+---------------+--------------------+

 Each byte of application memory corresponds to two bytes of shadow memory, which are used to store its taint label.
-As for LLVM SSA registers, we have not found it necessary to associate a label with each byte or bit of data, as some other tools do.
+As for LLVM37 SSA registers, we have not found it necessary to associate a label with each byte or bit of data, as some other tools do.
 Instead, labels are associated directly with registers.
 Loads will result in a union of